kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Ureterosigmoidostomy

 #### Answer: B. Rhabdomyolysis - *FALSE* = E. Ureterosigmoidostomy - TRUE
+- Metabolic acidosis results from
+	1. Accumulation of non-volatile acids
+	2. Reduction of renal acid excretion
+	3. Loss of alkali
-- Metabolic acidosis results from the accumulation of non-volatile acids, reduction of renal acid excretion or loss of alkali.
-Anion gap (normal 3–11mmol/L) represents those anions, other than Cl– and HCO3–, necessary to counterbalance Na+ electrically:
+- Anion gap (normal 3–11 mmol/L) represents anions (other than Cl and HCO3) necessary to counterbalance Na:
-	- Anion gap (AG) (mmol/L) = Na+ (mmol/L) – Cl– (mmol/L) + HCO3– (mmol/L).
+	- Anion Gap (AG) = (Na + K) – (Cl + HCO3), where K is usually dropped in daily practice

-- A normal anion gap (hyperchloraemic) metabolic acidosis results from the loss of bicarbonate-rich fluids from the GI tract (eg diarrhoea or pancreatic or biliary fistula) or kidney (eg renal tubular acidosis, K+– sparing diuretics, carbonic anhydrase inhibitors).
-It may also occur after the administration of HCl or its precursor (eg in parenteral nutrition) and ureterosigmoidostomy.
-Increased AG metabolic acidosis occurs in the setting of toxic ingestions (eg salicylates, methanol, ethylene glycol), rhabdomyolysis, overproduction of endogenous acids (eg lactic acidosis, ketoacidosis) or as a consequence of renal failure.
-Lactic acidosis (normal serum lactate 0.3–1.3mmol/L) represents one of the most common causes of severe metabolic acidosis encountered in the critically ill surgical patient.
+##### Metabolic Acidosis
+###### Normal Anion-Gap
+- Normal anion gap (*hyPERchloraemic*) *metabolic acidosis* results from
+	- Loss of bicarbonate-rich fluids from GIT (eg diarrhoea or pancreatic or biliary fistula), or
+	- Kidney (eg renal tubular acidosis, K+– sparing diuretics, carbonic anhydrase inhibitors)
+- Can occur after *administration of HCl* - *parenteral nutrition* and **ureterosigmoidostomy**

+###### Increased Anion-Gap
+- Increased AG metabolic acidosis occurs in the setting of
+	- Toxic ingestions (e.g. salicylates, methanol, ethylene glycol)
+	- Rhabdomyolysis
+	- Overproduction of endogenous acids (e.g. lactic acidosis, ketoacidosis)
+	- Consequence of renal failure
+- **NOTE** Lactic acidosis (normal serum lactate 0.3-1.3 mmol/L) is one of
+	- Most common causes of severe metabolic acidosis in critically ill surgical patients

 ### Q2.42
 A patient on the surgical ward is noted to have _metabolic alkalosis_ with a urine [Cl] of <15 mmol/L. Which of the following conditions is most likely to be associated with this abnormality?